junxit/us-congress-bills-110/bill.md

   - **(2)** limits the discretion of a Federal land manager to implement an approved land use plan within the boundaries of the Heritage Area; or
   - **(3)** modifies, alters, or amends any authorized use of Federal land under the jurisdiction of a Federal agency.

 ## § 9.
-Protections for property owners
+Private property and regulatory protections

 Nothing in this Act—

-- **(1)** abridges the rights of any owner of public or private property, including the right to refrain from participating in any plan, project, program, or activity conducted within the Heritage Area;
+- **(1)** abridges the rights of any property owner (whether public or private), including the right to refrain from participating in any plan, project, program, or activity conducted within the Heritage Area;
-- **(2)** requires any property owner to permit public access (including access by Federal, tribal, State, or local government agencies) to the property;
-- **(3)** modifies any provision of Federal, tribal, State, or local law with regard to public access to, or use of, private land;
+- **(2)** requires any property owner to permit public access (including access by Federal, State, or local agencies) to the property of the property owner, or to modify public access or use of property of the property owner under any other Federal, State, or local law;
-- **(4)** alters any land use regulation, approved land use plan, or other regulatory authority of any Federal, tribal, State, or local agency;
-- **(5)** provides any land use or other regulatory authority to any local coordinating entity;
+- **(3)** alters any duly adopted land use regulation, approved land use plan, or other regulatory authority of any Federal, State, or local agency, or conveys any land use or other regulatory authority to any local coordinating entity;
-- **(6)** authorizes the reservation or appropriation of water or water rights;
+- **(4)** authorizes or implies the reservation or appropriation of water or water rights;
-- **(7)** diminishes the authority of the State to manage fish and wildlife, including the regulation of fishing and hunting within the Heritage Area; or
+- **(5)** diminishes the authority of the State to manage fish and wildlife, including the regulation of fishing and hunting within the Heritage Area; or
-- **(8)** creates any liability, or affects any liability under any other law, of any private property owner with respect to any persons injured on the private property.
+- **(6)** creates any liability, or affects any liability under any other law, of any private property owner with respect to any person injured on the private property.

 ## § 10.
 Authorization of appropriations